GhorbaniF/4CSeqEnhancerDetection/README.md

 ```

-- It is importnat to set the position of choromosom correctly in the VPinfo.txt file, otherwise peakC will not be able to visulize the peaks.
+- It is important to set the position of the choromosome correctly in the VPinfo.txt file, otherwise peakC will not be able to visulize the peaks.

 **Table 1.** example of VPinfo.txt file
 | expname | spacer | primer | firstenzyme | secondenzyme	| genome	| vpchr	| vppos	| analysis | fastq |